 Are graduates failing to meet industry requirements and becoming less marketable or is the IT industry becoming more competitive?

-Figure 1- Preferred Technical Tracks of Employers in the IT Industry (Source: Industry & Lanka, 2024)
+Fig. 1.
+Preferred Technical Tracks of Employers in the IT Industry (Source: Industry & Lanka, 2024)

-Research objective
+1.2 Research objective

 To identify the factors, associate to Information Technology graduate skills to meet IT industry demand